-A city of nearly three million people in the Middle East had a sizeable annual budget for funding capital expenditure for new projects, as well as operations and maintenance of existing infrastructure.
+A city of nearly three million people had a sizeable annual budget for funding capital expenditure for new projects, as well as operations and maintenance of existing infrastructure.
 Still, the proposed projects far exceeded its ability to fund all of them, and there was therefore a considerable need for project prioritization and optimal resource allocation.
 Before sending its final budget requisitions to the Ministry of Finance, the city had to prioritize and select from over 300 possible projects, spanning far-ranging categories including traffic and transport, historical district preservation, open spaces, gardens, and parks, and safety and security categories.
 The city wanted to ensure that it was efficiently allocating its resources into projects that provided the highest “benefit-to-cost” ratio to residents and stakeholders, and that the projects were both properly funded and in line with the municipality’s overall strategic plan.

 Prioritizing these projects involved several key challenges.
 First, the number and scope of both the proposed and required projects far exceeded the city’s available budget, management capacity, and manpower.
 Realistically, the city could only support around one third of the proposed projects.
 Additionally, there were multiple tiers of key decision makers and influencers for each of the projects— the city council represented the city’s residents, while various ministries and departments oversaw the approval of the various plans, and the mayor and his executive arm oversaw the execution of all these matters.